New Zealand holds first funerals for mosque shooting victims

 In a 74-page manifesto he released before the attack, Tarrant said he was going to attack two mosques in Christchurch and then one in the town of Ashburton if he made it that far.

-Bush also revised his timeline, saying officers rammed the suspect 21 minutes after the first emergency call rather than 36 minutes.
+Bush also revised his timeline, saying officers rammed the suspect's car 21 minutes after the first emergency call, rather than 36 minutes.
 Bush said FBI agents have traveled to New Zealand to help with the investigation.

 Abizar Valibhai, of Christchurch, said Wednesday's burials marked an important moment.